Afghanistan–United Kingdom relations: British role in the Afghanistan conflict (1978–2021)

 The United Kingdom did not contribute nor actively oppose the communist-led Saur Revolution.
 It opposed the 1979 Soviet invasion of Afghanistan and provided both indirect and direct support for the Afghan mujahideen fighters in their struggle against the Soviet Union which included arming, funding, training and supplying various factions covertly, most notably support for Ahmad Shah Massoud in the Panjshir Valley.
 It had no involvement in the series of civil wars that followed Soviet withdrawal in 1989.

 In 2001–2014, British combat forces served with NATO in Afghanistan when Tony Blair followed George Bush into that country in the wake of the attacks that destroyed the World Trade Center and damaged the Pentagon.
 The main base for the British was Camp Bastion, in the Helmand Province in the south.
 All but 180 trainers were scheduled to leave in late 2014.

 On 28 January 2010, Lancaster House in London was the site of an International Conference on Afghanistan.
 It was at this event that the framework of the next decade of the Islamic Republic of Afghanistan was settled by the Afghan president Hamid Karzai and his successor Ashraf Ghani.
 As seen at right, Gordon Brown, Hillary Clinton, Catherine Ashton, Hermann van Rompuy and Anders Fogh Rasmussen amongst other Western leaders were in attendance.

 During the fall of Kabul, on August 16, 2021, the U.K. sent 200 additional troops to Afghanistan, bringing the total number of U.K troops in the country to 900, in order to assist with evacuation.

+The British government forced the Afghan embassy in London to close in 2024.

+Afghan Response Route scandal

+In July 2025, the UK government disclosed the existence of the Afghan Response Route, a secret resettlement scheme launched in response to a 2022 Ministry of Defence data breach that exposed the personal details of over 18,000 Afghans who had applied to UK relocation programmes such as ARAP.
+The breach, which was initially concealed under a rare superinjunction, put many of the affected individuals at risk of Taliban reprisals.
+The scheme ultimately brought approximately 6,900 Afghans and their family members to the UK between 2023 and 2025.
+The total cost of the programme was estimated at £850 million, and its existence was excluded from official immigration figures and parliamentary disclosures until the injunction was lifted following a High Court ruling.